trischevreau/SHIMUT/README.md

 ## About

 SHIMUT is a free tool to ease the use of musical theory.
-It was coded on my free time and I am not a professional.
+It was coded on my free time, and I am not a professional.
 Feel free to give me feedback and ideas, or to contribute to the project !
 If you want, you can also donate on paypal.me/TristanChevreau